airswap/airswap-about/make-liquidity/debug-with-cli.md

 $ yarn global add airswap
 ```

-In development, ensure the current chain is set to `4` with the `airswap chain` command.
-The following examples assume you're runnning a local development server at `http://localhost:3000`.
+In development, set the chain to `4` with the `airswap chain` command.
+The following examples assume a local development server is running at `http://localhost:3000`.

 Request a maximum quote to see what's available.